12.1 Shift Premium.

-Nurses meeting the definition of Charge Nurse in Article 6.8 shall receive charge nurse pay.
+Nurses meeting the definition of Charge Nurse in Article 6.6 shall receive charge nurse pay.

-Substitute Lead Pay.
 Employees in the Professional/Technical and RT/AT/END bargaining units will receive Substitute Lead Pay when assigned to act in that role.

 Social Workers shall receive Weekend Coordinator Pay when assigned to that role.

-Any time actually worked in call back from standby shall be compensated at the rate of time and one-half the regular rate of the employee concerned and shall be paid in addition to any compensation for standby.
-When called back, the employee shall receive premium pay for a minimum work period of two and one-half hours.
+Any time actually worked in call back from standby shall be compensated at the rate of time and one-half (1-1/2) the regular rate of the employee concerned and shall be paid in addition to any compensation for standby.
+When called back, the employee shall receive premium pay for a minimum work period of two and one-half hours (2-1/2).

 When an employee has left the institution grounds and is called to return to work outside of regularly scheduled hours to handle emergency situations which could not be anticipated, he/she shall receive pay for time actually worked.
-Time worked shall be compensated at time and one-half and shall be paid for a minimum of two and one half (2 ½) hours.
+Time worked shall be compensated at time and one-half (1-1/2) and shall be paid for a minimum of two and one half (2 ½) hours.
 Time worked immediately preceding the regular shift does not constitute call back, provided time worked does not exceed two hours or notice of at least eight hours has been given.